FreddeFrallan/Multilingual-CLIP/README.md

 CLIP consists of two separate models, a visual encoder and a text encoder.
 These were trained on a wooping 400 Million images and corresponding captions.
 OpenAI has since released a set of their smaller CLIP models, which can be found on the [official CLIP Github](https://github.com/openai/CLIP).

-We propose a fine-tuning to replace the original English text encoder with a pre-trained text model in any language.
-This method makes it possible to adapt the powerful CLIP model to any language in roughly <b>24</b> GPU hours. <br>

 #### This repository contains
 * Pre-trained CLIP-Text encoders for multiple languages